Step 1: Preparing Your Request

 For background checks: smb.manpower.mmrp-10@usmc.mil

-For other records (PMO, traffic accident reports, command investigations, FAP, etc.), submit your request to the command that would have custody of them, if you know.
-For command points of contact (names, email addresses and phone numbers), please see the list attached
+For other non-HQMC records (including PMO reports, traffic accident reports, command investigations, FAP, etc.), submit your request directly to the command that would have custody of them, if you know.
+For command points of contact (names, email addresses and phone numbers), please see the list attached.

 IMPORTANT: When submitting your request, be sure to provide: